cnu1812/Community-Library/docs/FirebaseFAQs.md

 **Solution**:

-Use Command prompt(cmd) or Git Bash to run those commands.
+Use the Command Prompt (cmd) or Git Bash to run those commands.

    **Solution**:

-   In powershell,type the below(underlined) command and execute ***Set-ExecutionPolicy RemoteSigned -Scope CurrentUser*** Then continue with the firebase commands.
+   In powershell, type the below(underlined) command and execute ***Set-ExecutionPolicy RemoteSigned -Scope CurrentUser***.
+Then continue with the firebase commands.

-3 . **Upon visiting your deployed url, if u don’t see the intended page and instead see the page as shown in the image below.**
+3 . **Upon visiting your deployed url, if you don’t see the intended page and instead see the page as shown in the image below.**

    ![webhosting](https://user-images.githubusercontent.com/75531528/209460670-da1f947f-f713-411e-8d2d-d8710090b45b.png)

  **Solution**:
-   - It means that the index.html file in your public directory was overwritten with firebase code.This happens if you chose Y in the cli when the file was asked to be overwritten.
+   - It means that the index.html file in your public directory was overwritten with Firebase code.
+This happens if you chose Y in the CLI when the file was asked to be overwritten.

 **Solution** :
-   - Open index.html file of your public directory and replace the code in it  with the code you want to deploy(in case of quests, it means the code provided in quest steps) and also check with the other files in the public directory like css, js files and ensure they contain the code you wish to deploy.
-Once the files in your public directory contain the correct code, proceed to redeploy using the “firebase deploy” in your cli.
+   - Open your public directory's index.html file and replace the code in it with the code you want to deploy (in the case of quests, this means the code provided in quest steps), and also check the other files in the public directory, such as css and js files, to ensure they contain the code you want to deploy.
+Once the files in your public directory contain the correct code, proceed to redeploy using the "firebase deploy" command in your CLI.

 4 . **If you encounter the error "HTTP Error: 403, The caller does not have permission" in your firebase-debug.log file.**

-**Solution**: you may want to check if you are logged in on your terminal.
+**Solution**: You may want to check if you are logged in on your terminal.
-    Suggested solution is to execute the following commands in your cli:
+    The Suggested solution is to execute the following commands in your cli:
    - firebase logout
    - firebase login
       - and continue with further steps